| | | | | | |

 Can You Freeze Scones?

-Absolutely, and unless baking for a crowd, I recommend wrapping the second disc of scones tightly in plastic wrap or parchment paper and then placing in a gallon freezer baggie with baking instructions for a future date.
+Absolutely.
+Unless baking for a crowd, I recommend wrapping the second disc of scones tightly in plastic wrap or parchment paper and then placing it in a gallon freezer baggie with baking instructions for a future date.

 Browned Butter Maple Glaze Ingredients